jnozzi/cocoadev.com/SiteContent/General/RemoveSubfolderFilesFromLSCopyAllApplicationURLSArray.markdown

 Sorry for the complicated name, but it was the closest i could come.

-I got an array with All Application [[URLs]] (_LSCopyAllApplicationURLs).
+I got an array with All Application General/URLs (_LSCopyAllApplicationURLs).
 The problem is that the method includes files in subfolders like application.app/application.app, or preferencePane.prefPane/application.app and so on.
 How would i do to remove such items from this array?

 ----